MystenLabs/sui/doc/src/learn/sui-glossary.md

 ### Sui

-Sui refers to the blockchain, its currency, and the [open source project](https://github.com/MystenLabs/sui/) as a whole.
+Sui refers to the blockchain, its currency (SUI), and the [open source project](https://github.com/MystenLabs/sui/) as a whole.

 ### Total order